jaspector

 For antenna/tower work: Notify County Judge 48 hours prior to start of construction.

-Typical inspection sequence: No public county inspection sequence was found for general construction.
+Typical sequence: No public county inspection sequence was found for general construction.
 For antenna/tower permits, the form requires 48-hour advance notice before work begins.

-Do I need a building permit in unincorporated Kenedy County, TX?
+01 Do I need a building permit in unincorporated Kenedy County, TX?

 No comprehensive county building-permit requirement for ordinary construction was found.
 Publicly verified permits are limited to: (1) Pipeline/utility-line permits when installation affects opened county roads, streets, or intersections and is regulated by the Texas Railroad Commission; (2) Telecommunications antenna/tower permits for FCC/FAA-licensed installations; (3) Floodplain permits where NFIP applies (Kenedy County is listed as an NFIP community); (4) OSSF permits (Kenedy County is a TCEQ authorized agent).
 Confirm project-specific requirements with county staff.

-How much does a building permit cost in unincorporated Kenedy County, TX?
+02 How much does a building permit cost in unincorporated Kenedy County, TX?

+Building permit fees in unincorporated Kenedy County, TX are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Flat fees where documented: Pipeline/utility-line permit: $1,500.00 for each utility facility under each opened county road, street, or intersection.
 Telecommunications antenna/tower permit: $1,500.00 per permit after approval..

-How do I apply for a building permit in unincorporated Kenedy County, TX?
+03 How do I apply for a building permit in unincorporated Kenedy County, TX?

-1. Determine whether the project falls within one of the documented county permit programs: pipeline/utility-line permits, telecommunications antenna/tower permits, floodplain permits, or OSSF permits.
+To apply for a building permit in unincorporated Kenedy County, TX, follow these steps: 1.
+Determine whether the project falls within one of the documented county permit programs: pipeline/utility-line permits, telecommunications antenna/tower permits, floodplain permits, or OSSF permits.
 2. For pipeline/utility-line installations: Complete the county Notice of Proposed Utility Line Activity form; gather Texas Railroad Commission permit, owner/contractor information, and route plan showing compliance with each county road/street/intersection to be bored under.
 Separate applications required for each opened county road, street, or intersection crossing.
 3. For telecommunications antenna/tower installations: Submit the county form with FCC/FAA licenses or permits, owner/contractor contact information, plan/map, blueprints, start and completion dates, and site-specific information.
 4. Submit completed form(s) and required documentation to the Kenedy County Commissioners Court (in person at the courthouse).
 5. County Commissioners Court considers and acts on the application at a regular or special meeting.
 6. Upon approval, submit the applicable permit fee to the County Judge.
 7. For antenna/tower work, notify the County Judge 48 hours before construction starts.
 8. Proceed with approved work subject to permit conditions.

-How long does it take to get a building permit in unincorporated Kenedy County, TX?
+04 How long does it take to get a building permit in unincorporated Kenedy County, TX?

-What work is exempt from building permits in unincorporated Kenedy County, TX?
+05 What work is exempt from building permits in unincorporated Kenedy County, TX?

-How do I schedule a building inspection in unincorporated Kenedy County, TX?
+06 How do I schedule a building inspection in unincorporated Kenedy County, TX?

-Inspections can be scheduled via: Contact County Judge or Commissioners Court.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Kenedy County, TX via: Contact County Judge or Commissioners Court.
 For antenna/tower work: Notify County Judge 48 hours prior to start of construction..